uf-mil/mil/Git.md

 ### Forking Workflow

 The MIL software team is using the git "Forking Workflow".
 The general idea is to fork one of our repositories, create a feature branch, make your changes, and then push your feature branch to your fork.
-GitHub will allow you to open a pull request to merge your feature branch into the uf-mil/sub8 master branch.
+GitHub will allow you to open a pull request to merge your feature branch into the repository's master branch.
 At this point, a maintainer will provide you feedback on your changes.
 You can add commits to your pull request simply by creating the new commit and pushing to the relevant branch of your fork.
 Once the pull request is accepted, the maintainer will merge your pull request into the master branch.
 For a more in-depth tutorial, see [this page](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow).

 #### What do I do if I have multiple feature branches open and one gets merged into master?